Denmark’s Lucas Bjerregaard has 2019 PGA’s only hole-in-one

 Rory McIlroy needed to birdie four of his final six holes in the second round to make the 144 cut.
 He finished at 143, tied for 57th.

 Over the final 36 holes, McIlroy shot two rounds of 1-under 69.
-His plus-1 total gave him a 281 score and a tie for eighth place.
+His 1-over total gave him a score of 281 and a tie for eighth place.

 “Yeah, stuck at it the whole way,” the two-time PGA winner said.
 “Seventy-two-hole golf tournament and you’ve got to try till the very end, and I did that this week.
 You know, it wasn’t good enough to be up there in contention but I made improvements each and every day, which is a good thing.”